le-petit-prince/dstahlke-gnuplot-iostream-wiki/Portability.markdown

 Sending data to `gnuplot` or `pgnuplot` via stdin is very slow and the data seems to get garbled.
 You can get around this by using [temporary files](StdinVsTemporary).
 But when the `Gnuplot` object goes out of scope, the temporary files are removed, and this can happen before `gnuplot` gets a chance to read them.
 Again the solution is to wait for a keystroke before letting the `Gnuplot` object go out of scope.

+If you do not require interactive use, it may be better to just write a script using
+	Gnuplot gp(">script.gp");
+and then pass that to gnuplot manually.

 If you have any suggestions for Windows please let me know!